holmesjoli/braille/PROCESS.md

 The mobile adapted screen looks like this:
 ![Image showing visualization which has been adapted for mobile.
 The layout is in a column and the visualization is anchored to the bottom of the screen.](/images/design-process3.png)

-### Whitespace

-I also encountered lots of issues with too much white space.
-I used the CSS property `translateY()` to reduce whitespace in some areas and increase whitespace in other areas.
-I also adapated the initial scrollama code which set a height for each step.
-Hardcoding a height works well if the text in each step are similiar lengths.
-However, my text is not consistent this resulted in inconsistent whitespace between steps.
-To get around this I set a maximum step height and removed the hardcoded step-height in the scrollama code.

 ## Sources